SuperNove02/neovim-config/README.md

 # Vim-Configuration

-This is my personal vim configuration.
+This is my personal nvim configuration.

 Currently this is manly used for nvim and go development.